Malta Limited Liability Company

 The ITC was necessarily limited to trading outside of Malta in its objects clause and the refunds were only available to non‐residents.
 Both of these discriminatory features were deemed to be unacceptable by the EU and the new system has removed these discriminatory provisions.
 Under the new system, refunds are available to both residents and non‐residents and on income derived from activities carried out both within and outside of Malta subject to certain conditions and restrictions.

-Malta Limited Liability Company.
-What can I name the Company?
+How can I name the company?

 A Maltese company may be designated with any name but must be followed by private limited company or Limited or its abbreviation Ltd.